Ivan Stranski: Honours and awards

 In 1965, Stranski was nominated for the Nobel Prize in Chemistry by Georg-Maria Schwab, one of the few Bulgarians to be nominated for a Nobel in the sciences.

 Throughout his life, he was honoured with awards such as the German Chemical Society's August Wilhelm von Hofmann Silver Medal (1939), the Bulgarian Academy of Sciences Cyril and Methodius Prize for Science (1940), the Great Cross of Merit of West Germany's Order of Merit, as well as honorary doctorates from the University of Breslau (1940) and the Free University of Berlin (1954).
 Stranski was also member of the Göttingen Academy of Sciences (1939), Royal Society of Arts and Sciences in Gothenburg (1940), Bavarian Academy of Sciences (1959), New York Academy of Sciences, and the German Academy of Sciences Leopoldina (1966).

 Two modern institutes bear his name: the Stranski Laboratory for Physical und Theoretical Chemistry (Stranski-Laboratorium für Physikalische und Theoretische Chemie; called Iwan N.-Stranski-Institut from 1967 to 2001) of Technische Universität Berlin, and the Stranski Institute of Metallurgy (I.-N.-Stranski-Institut für Metallurgie) in Oberhausen.

 In 1957, a new mineral mineral, CuZn_{2}(AsO_{4})_{2}, was discovered by Karl Hugo Strunz.
 In 1960, he named it after Stranski, stranskiit, in recognition of Stranski's role as "father of crystal growth research".

-A street in Sofia is also named after Ivan Stranski.
+A street in Sofia, Bulgaria is also named after Ivan Stranski.